jshafto/app_academy_notes/w5_learning_objectives.md

  this.series = series;
  this.author = author;
 }
-// you could define a method on the prototype like this Book.prototype.getInformation = function() {
+// define a method on the prototype like this Book.prototype.getInformation = function() {
  return `${this.title} by ${this.author}`;
 };